 Carina was nominated not once, but four times, by her peers for this Leadership Award.
 Carina is as an incredibly active member of the residential community and beyond, always on hand to help with activities, events or campaigns, particularly in relation to sustainability, social justice and community development.
 Such involvement has included support and promotion of the Res Sleep Out, Deakin Community Garden and Earth Hour.
 Carina’s passion for a sustainable future and the residential community makes her an ideal recipient of our Leadership Award this year.
 Congratulations Carina.

 Mia Pearn (Waterfront)

 Mia is described as the epitome of leading by example within the Waterfront residential community.
-She has shown exceptional leadership skills thorugh her interactions with fellow residents, going above and beyond to ensure new residents on her floor feel welcome.
-Mia role models our DRS RESPECT values and sets a great example for incomming residents and aspiring student leaders.
+She has shown exceptional leadership skills through her interactions with fellow residents, going above and beyond to ensure new residents on her floor feel welcome.
+Mia role models our DRS RESPECT values and sets a great example for incoming residents and aspiring student leaders.

 Ben Woolcock (Warrnambool)

 Our final recipient of a Leadership Awards goes to Ben Woolcock.
 Ben is an active member of our Warrnambool residential community and an amazing leader.
 Ben has a high profile in the residences, can always be counted on to participate in resi events and is always the first person to put his hand up to help out - whether it be cooking the BBQ (onions are his specialty), singing Mr Brightside at our open mic nights, or helping clean up after community dinners.

 2018 Community Values Award Winners

 Pictured: Award winners Lacey, Addie, James, Josh and Jack